luizpancini/AeroBeams.jl/docs/src/archUnderFollowerPressure.md

 ````

 ### Model
 We are now ready to create the model itself.
-It is composed of the beam and the boundary conditions
+It is composed of the beam and the boundary conditions.

 ````@example archUnderFollowerPressure
 archUnderFollowerPressure = create_Model(name="archUnderFollowerPressure",beams=[beam],BCs=[clamp1,clamp2])